dotnet/csharplang/proposals/low-level-struct-improvements.md

 <a name="rules-method-arguments-must-match"></a>

 The presence of `ref` fields means the rules around method arguments must match need to be updated as a `ref` parameter can now be stored as a field in a `ref struct` argument to the method.
 Previously the rule only had to consider another `ref struct` being stored as a field.
 The impact of this is discussed in [the compat considerations](#compat-considerations).
+The new rule is ...

-The presence of `scoped` allows us to refine the rule to reduce the friction the rule creates.
-The `scoped` modifier lets us remove arguments from consideration as they cannot be returned from the method.
+> For any method invocation

-> For a method invocation if there is an argument for a `ref`, `scoped ref` or `out` parameter of a `ref struct` type where the argument has *safe-to-escape* E1 then
+> 1. Calculate the *safe-to-escape* of the method return (for this rule assume it has a `ref struct` return)
-> 1. No other `ref struct` argument may contribute a narrower *safe-to-escape* than E1.
+> 2. All `ref` our `out` arguments must be assignable by a value with that *safe-to-escape*

-> 2. No other `ref` or `in` argument may contribute a narrower *ref-safe-to-escape* than E1.
+The presence of `scoped` allows developers to reduce the friction this rule creates by marking parameters which are not returned as `scoped`.
+This removes their arguments from (1) above and provides greater flexibility to callers.

 Impact of this change is discussed more deeply [below](#examples-method-arguments-must-match).
 Overall this will allow developers to make call sites more flexible by annotating non-escaping ref-like values with `scoped`.